Hanoi: Reform

-Country-wide educational change is difficult in Vietnam, due to the restrictive control of the government on social and economic development strategies.
+Country-wide educational change is difficult in Vietnam due to the restrictive control of the government on social and economic development strategies.
 According to Hanoi government publications, the national system of education was reformed in 1950, 1956 and 1970.
 It was not until 1975 when the two separate education systems of the former North and South Vietnam territories became unified under a single national system.
 In Hanoi in December 1996, the Central Committee of the Communist Party of Vietnam stated that: "To carry out industrialization and modernization successfully, it is necessary to develop education and training strongly [and to] maximize human resources, the key factor of fast and sustained development."

 Transportation

-Hanoi has 1,370 streets and roads with the total length of over 2300 km; 573 bridges, of which 483 small to middle bridges, 13 light overpasses for vehicle, 70 pedestrian overpasses and 7 main bridges (Chương Dương, Vĩnh Tuy, Thanh Trì, Nhật Tân, Đông Trù, Thăng Long, and Phùng); 115 tunnels, including 9 main tunnels, 39 pedestrian tunnels and 67 underpass.
-In total, the proportion of land for traffic in the city 2021 is 10.3%.
-The city also has 63 km of inland waterway, which are Yến stream, Hai stream, Cà Lồ and Đáy river.
+Hanoi has 1,370 streets and roads with the total length of over 2300 km; 573 bridges, of which 483 small to middle bridges, 13 light overpasses for vehicles, 70 pedestrian overpasses and seven main bridges (Chương Dương, Vĩnh Tuy, Thanh Trì, Nhật Tân, Đông Trù, Thăng Long, and Phùng); 115 tunnels, including nine main tunnels, 39 pedestrian tunnels and 67 underpass.
+In total, the proportion of land for traffic in the city as of 2021 is 10.3%.
+The city also has 63 km of inland waterways, which include Yến stream, Hai stream, Cà Lồ and Đáy river.

-Hanoi is served by Noi Bai International Airport, located in the Soc Son District, approximately 15 km north of Hanoi.
+Hanoi is served by Noi Bai International Airport, located in Soc Son District, approximately 15 km north of Hanoi.
 The new international terminal (T2), designed and built by Japanese contractors, opened in January 2015 and is a big facelift for the airport.
 In addition, a new highway and the new Nhat Tan cable-stay bridge connecting the airport and the city center opened at the same time, offering much more convenience than the old road (via Thang Long bridge).
 Taxis are plentiful and usually have meters, although it is also common to agree on the trip price before taking a taxi from the airport to the city centre.

-Hanoi is also the origin or departure point for many Vietnam Railways train routes in the country with 6 national railway lines pass through the city with a total length of 162 km.
+Hanoi is also the origin or departure point for many Vietnam Railways train routes in the country with 6 national railway lines passing through the city with a total length of 162 km.
 The Reunification Express (tàu Thống Nhất) runs from Hanoi to Ho Chi Minh City from Hanoi station (formerly Hang Co station), with stops at cities and provinces along the line.
 Trains also depart Hanoi frequently for Hai Phong and other northern cities.
-The Reunification Express line was established during French colonial rule and was completed over a period of nearly forty years, from 1899 to 1936.
+The Reunification Express line was established during the French colonial rule and was completed over a period of nearly 40 years, from 1899 to 1936.
 The Reunification Express between Hanoi and Ho Chi Minh City covers a distance of 1726 km and takes approximately 33 hours.
 As of 2005, there were 278 stations on the Vietnamese railway network, of which 191 were located along the north–south line.